-The prior collective agreement with the Society expired on March 31, 2021.
-In February 2021, Hydro One and the Society commenced collective bargaining with the official exchange of bargaining agendas.

-On June 25, 2021, Hydro One and the Society reached a tentative agreement, and on July 30, 2021, the agreement was ratified by the Society membership.
-The term of the agreement is for two years ending on March 31, 2023.
+In March 2022, Hydro One and the CUSW commenced collective bargaining with the official exchange of bargaining agendas.
+The agreement was ratified by the CUSW membership in May.
+The term of the agreement is for four years, expiring on April 30, 2026.